texfaq/texfaq.github.io/FAQ-2letterfontcmd.md

 note the italic correction command `\/` that was necessary at the end of a section in italics.

-At the release of LaTeX 2e in summer 1994, these simple commands were deprecated, but recognising that their use is deeply embedded in the brains of LaTeX users, the commands themselves remain in LaTeX, _with their LaTeX 2.09 semantics_.
+At the release of LaTeX2e in summer 1994, these simple commands were deprecated, but recognising that their use is deeply embedded in the brains of LaTeX users, the commands themselves remain in LaTeX, _with their LaTeX 2.09 semantics_.
 Those semantics were part of